ridhoarmand/smartmoney/README.md

 ## 📱 Supported Platforms

-- Android
+- Mobile (Android, iOS)
-- iOS
+- Web
-- Web (experimental)
+- Desktop (Windows, macOS, Linux)

 ## 📄 License

-Copyright © 2024 SmartMoney Team.
-All rights reserved.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.